Phylogenetic automata, pruning, and multiple alignment: Informal tutorial on transducer composition

 Some other features of this view include the following: \begin{itemize} \item The shape and color of states indicates their type.
 The six Moore normal form states are all red.
-Insert states point upwards; Delete states point downwards; Match states are rectangles; Wait states are octagons (like U.S. stop signs); Start is a circle and End is a diamond.
+Insert states point upwards; Delete states point downwards; Match states are rectangles; Wait states are octagons (like U.S. Stop signs); Start is a circle and End is a diamond.
 There is a seventh state type, Null, which is written as a black circle to distinguish it from the six Moore-form state types.
-(Null states are often nuisance states that must be eliminated.)
+(Null states have no associated inputs or outputs; they arise as a side-effect of algorithmically-constructed transducers in \secref{Tutorial.Composition} and \secref{Tutorial.Intersection}.
+In practice, they are nuisance states that must be eliminated by marginalization, or otherwise dealt with somehow.)
 This visual shorthand will be used throughout. \item We impose certain constraints on states that involve I/O: they must be typed as Insert, Delete, or Match, and their type determines what kinds of I/O happens on transitions into those states (e.g. a Match state always involves an absorption and an emission). \item We impose certain constraints on transitions into I/O states: their weights must be factorizable into transition and I/O components.
 Suppose $j$ is a Match state and $i$ is a state that precedes $j$; then all transitions $i \to j$ must both absorb a non-gap input character $x$ and emit a non-gap output character $y$, so the transition can be written $i \stackrel{x/y}{\longrightarrow} j$ and the transition weight must take the form $t_{ij} \times e_j(x,y)$ where $t_{ij}$ is a component that can depend on the source and destination state (but not the I/O characters) and $e_j(x,y)$ is a component that can depend on the I/O characters and the destination state (but not the source state). \item We can then associate the ``{\em I/O weight function}'' $e_j$ with Match state $j$ and the ``{\em transition weight}'' $t_{ij}$ with a single conceptual transition $i \to j$ that summarizes all the transitions $i \stackrel{x/y}{\to} j$ (compare \figref{fanned-emission} and \figref{condensed-emission}). \item The function $e_j$ can be thought of as a conditional-probability substitution matrix (for Match states, c.f. $Q$ in \figref{condensed-emission}), a row vector representing a probability distribution (for Insert states, c.f. $U$ in \figref{condensed-emission}), or a column vector of conditional probabilities (for Delete states, c.f. $V$ in \figref{condensed-emission}). \item Note that we call $e_j$ an ``I/O function'' rather than an ``emit function''.
 The latter term is more common in bioinformatics HMM theory; however, $e_j$ also describes probabilistic weights of {\em absorptions} as well as {\em emissions}, and we seek to avoid ambiguity. \end{itemize}